sergey-rybalkin/Emmet.net/README.md

 This project is a MS Visual Studio port of Emmet editor extensions created by Sergey Chikuyonok.

-More information on the oriignal project is available on [Emmet official website](http://docs.emmet.io/).
+More information on the original project is available on [Emmet official website](http://docs.emmet.io/).

 ## Download